SMO Placement Algorithm¶

 This module is responsible for determining where each service (or “node”) of an application graph should be deployed across a set of available clusters.
 It provides:

-: The core function that uses an optimization model (CVXPY with HiGHS solver) to make placement decisions based on various constraints and objectives.calculate_naive_placement
+decide_placement: The core function that uses an optimization model (CVXPY with HiGHS solver) to make placement decisions based on various constraints and objectives.calculate_naive_placement: A simpler, heuristic-based (first-fit) placement algorithm.
+This could be a fallback or an alternative strategy.- Helper functions (

-): Utilities to transform the placement data format.
+swap_placement,convert_placement): Utilities to transform the placement data format.

-in Light of Dimitris’s Comments:
+Analysis of decide_placement in Light of Dimitris’s Comments¶

-function aligns and where it might need adaptation or clarification for the H3NI project and SMO integration.
+Let’s see how the provided decide_placement function aligns and where it might need adaptation or clarification for the H3NI project and SMO integration.

-Inputs to decide_placement
+Inputs to decide_placement¶

-: List of CPU capacity for each cluster.- Alignment: This is a fundamental input for any resource-aware placement.
+cluster_capacities: List of CPU capacity for each cluster.- Alignment: This is a fundamental input for any resource-aware placement.

 - H3NI Context: For energy-aware placement, a similar list/dict of

-would be needed.
+cluster_energy_efficiencyorcluster_renewable_source_availabilitywould be needed.

-: List of GPU acceleration feature for each cluster.- Alignment: Good for matching service needs to cluster capabilities.
+cluster_acceleration: List of GPU acceleration feature for each cluster.- Alignment: Good for matching service needs to cluster capabilities.

-: List of CPU limits for each service.- Alignment: Standard input.
+cpu_limits: List of CPU limits for each service.- Alignment: Standard input.

-: List of GPU acceleration feature for each service.- Alignment: Standard input.
+acceleration: List of GPU acceleration feature for each service.- Alignment: Standard input.

-: List of number of replicas for each service.- Alignment: Crucial for calculating total resource demand of a service.
+replicas: List of number of replicas for each service.- Alignment: Crucial for calculating total resource demand of a service.

-: 2D list of current placement.- Alignment: Used in the objective function to potentially penalize re-optimization (moving services).
+current_placement: 2D list of current placement.- Alignment: Used in the objective function to potentially penalize re-optimization (moving services).

-Output of decide_placement
+Output of decide_placement¶

-.- Alignment with “Output = Helm chart config”: This output format is a direct representation of the placement decision.
+placement: A 2D list (matrix) whereplacement[s][e] == 1means servicesis placed on clustere.- Alignment with “Output = Helm chart config”: This output format is a direct representation of the placement decision.
 The SMO (or an intermediate layer) would take this matrix and:

 - Use

-mapping. - Use this mapping to populate the
+convert_placementto get a{'service_id': 'cluster_id'}mapping. - Use this mapping to populate the

-section of the Helm chart for each service (as seen in the Brussels Demo’simage-compression-vo
+clustersAffinitylist in thevaluesOverwritesection of the Helm chart for each service (as seen in the Brussels Demo’simage-compression-vo).
+This, in turn, configures the KarmadaPropagationPolicy. - It might also inform

-if cross-cluster communication is determined by placement.
+serviceImportClustersif cross-cluster communication is determined by placement.

 - Use